 9. Parks and Green Spaces in Amsterdam

-VondelPark, Amsterdam’s largest park, is lively and well-visited by locals and tourists alike.
+VondelPark, Amsterdam’s largest park, is lively and well-visited by locals and tourists alike, a real gem of the city.

 It includes cycle paths, winding footpaths, pristine lawns, ponds with swans, and tiny cafes.
 With its proximity to the main museums, it’s a great addition to your itinerary and one of the best things to do in Amsterdam (that’s free!).